kearutherford/BerkeleyForestsAnalytics/README.md

     random sample), “STRS” (stratified random sample), or “FFS” (Fire and Fire Surrogate).
 There is no default.

-3.  `wt_data` A dataframe or tibble.
-Only required for stratified random sampling designs.
+3.  `wt_data` Only required for stratified random sampling designs.
 A dataframe or tibble with the following columns: time (optional), site, stratum, and wh (stratum weight).
 The default is set to “not_needed”, and should be left as such for design = “SRS” or design = “FFS”.

-Required columns:
+4.  `fpc_data` An optional dataframe or tibble.
+Incorporates the finite population correction factor (FPC) when samples were taken without replacement (see “Background information for further data
+    summarization: Finite population correction factor” below for further details on what the FPC is and when the FPC is applicable).
+    The default is set to “not_needed”.
+Required columns depend on the sampling design:

+    - If sampling design is simple random:
+      - **time:** Optional.
+As described above.
+      - **site:** As desicribed above.
+      - **N:** Number of possible plots in the population.
+For example, if you have a 60 hectare unit and 0.1 hectare plots, N would be 600.
+      - **n:** Number of plots measured.
+    - If sampling design is stratified random:
+      - **time:** Optional.
+As described above.
+      - **site:** As desicribed above.
+      - **stratum:** As described above.
+      - **N:** As described above.
+      - **n:** As described above.
+    - If sampling design is Fire and Fire Surrogate:
+      - **time:** Optional.
+As described above.
+      - **trt_type:** As desicribed above.
+      - **site:** As described above.
+      - **N:** As described above.
+      - **n:** As described above.

 ### Outputs